-In the US, one third of couples attempting to prevent pregnancy, particularly if the woman is > 30, choose permanent contraception with vasectomy or tubal ligation.
+In the United States, one third of couples attempting to prevent pregnancy, particularly if the woman is > 30 years old, choose permanent contraception with vasectomy or tubal sterilization.

-This form of contraception is meant to be and should be assumed to be permanent.
-If pregnancy is desired, reanastomosis may be considered, but live birth rates after such procedures are
+Sterilization is intended to be and should be assumed to be permanent.
+If pregnancy is desired, a reversal procedure may be considered, but live birth rates after such procedures are

 For this procedure, the vasa deferentia are cut, and the cut ends are ligated or fulgurated.
 Vasectomy can be done in about 20 minutes; a local anesthetic is used.
 Sterility requires about 20 ejaculations after the operation and should be documented by 2 sperm-free ejaculates, usually obtained 3 months after the operation.
 A back-up contraceptive method should be used until that time.